SACHSTech/careers-in-computer-science-Kyle-Lue/README.md

 * CSFS1010 Web UI Concepts and Frameworks
 * CSFS1020 Server Side Programming and Tools
 * CSFS1050 Capstone Course
 These programs allow for the learning of different languages and visual components of a website for the web developer to learn.
+They provide an introduction, a basis of what they are learning and provide the tools needed in order to create a good website.
 __Length of time:__ 11 months
-Students should give 8-10 hours of pratice a week in order to hone what they have learned
+According to the course, students should give 8-10 hours of pratice a week in order to hone what they have learned
+### Experiencial Learning
+Internship: Front End Developer at IBM
+* Allows you to get experience from some of the big players in your field
+* Allows you to work with a team and build better co operative skills
+* Allows you to gain experience in this field
+Self Started Program: create a Amazon clone, customer relationship manager, sorting visualizer in order to improve your skills
+* Allows for project management skills and time management
+* Allows you to create a portfolio for you to use whenever you apply to showcase your skills
+Fairs: example: TECHSPO, DigiMarCon
+* Allows you to learn about any developments in this field and give you the chance to meet other people in this industry All of these can help you learn about the field that this is in and can allow for the improvement of technical and non-technical skills such as leadership, project management or communication
 ### Works Cited
 Websites:

 Images:
 " Clément Hélardot.
 “Black and Silver Laptop Computer on Table.”
 Unsplash.com, Unsplash, 3 Feb.
-2018, https://unsplash.com/photos/95YRwf6CNw8.
-Accessed 12 Oct.
-2022."
+2018, https://unsplash.com/photos/95YRwf6CNw8."
+“York University | Right the Future.”
+York University, 11 Oct.
+2022, https://www.yorku.ca/."

+‌
 ‌